 ICMM – Sustainability in the Metals and Minings industry

-The trade association International Council of Metal and Minings (ICMM) works for a fair, secure and sustainable mining and metal industry.
+The trade association International Council of Mining and Metals (ICMM) works for a fair, secure and sustainable mining and metal industry.
 The members are large international mining and metal companies as well as regional organizations.
 They have developed ten sustainability principles that their members have committed to follow.

 P1 Implement and maintain ethical business practices and sound systems of corporate governance.